ecordes-vt/docs/src/docs/overview/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Run processes at scale</h3>
-                <div>Use aiWARE to run proceses at scale and behind firewalls.</div>
+                <div>Use aiWARE to run proceses at scale in local networks, on and offline, and behind firewalls.</div>
                 <a class="link" href="/#/overview/aiware-features"> GET STARTED</a>
             </div>
             <div class= "featureImage">